 There are also other sounds in the gym – this can be equipment such as weights and many treadmills operating at the same time.
 If you find that any excessive noise bothers you, remove yourself from the environment to clear your head and protect your hearing.

 To stay on top of your hearing health, you should get regular checks.
-Click here for a FREE* hearing test, or call us at HearingLife on 1300 308 125.
+Click here for a no cost* hearing test, or call us at HearingLife on 1300 308 125.

 1The Hearing Review, Fitness and Better Hearing.
 Accessed April, 2016.